MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-setdefaultprofile.md

 ## Remarks

 The **IProfAdmin::SetDefaultProfile** method either establishes a particular profile as the client's default profile or clears the current default profile.
-The default profile is the profile that is automatically used whenever the client begins a MAPI session. **SetDefaultProfile** also sets the new default profile's **PR_DEFAULT_PROFILE** ( [PidTagDefaultProfile](pidtagdefaultprofile-canonical-property.md)) property to TRUE.
+The default profile is the profile that is automatically used whenever the client begins a MAPI session. **SetDefaultProfile** also sets the new default profile's **PR_DEFAULT_PROFILE** ([PidTagDefaultProfile](pidtagdefaultprofile-canonical-property.md)) property to TRUE.

-## Notes to Callers
+## Notes to callers

 To start a session with the default profile, pass the MAPI_USE_DEFAULT flag to the [MAPILogonEx](mapilogonex.md) function.

 ## See also

-#### Reference

 [IProfAdmin::GetProfileTable](iprofadmin-getprofiletable.md)